rcorex/nuttyb-config/README.md

-# NuttyB Configurator
+# Collective NuttyB Configurator

 NuttyB Raptor Configuration Generator for Beyond All Reason

-- Code is deployed to https://rcorex.github.io/nuttyb-config/

-- tweakdata.txt is used for tweaks
-- modes.txt is used for base tweaks, maps and modes
-- links.md is shown in the Links section
-# NuttyB Configurator

-NuttyB Raptor Configuration Generator for Beyond All Reason

-- Code is deployed to https://rcorex.github.io/nuttyb-config/
+- Code is deployed to https://bar-nuttyb-collective.github.io/configurator/

 - tweakdata.txt is used for tweaks
 - modes.txt is used for base tweaks, maps and modes